 CUET PG 2023 application correction window opens at cuet.nta.nic.in

-National Testing Agency (NTA) has started the online application correction process for the Common University Entrance Test for postgraduate admissions (CUET-PG) 2023.
-Eligible candidates can make changes to their application forms at cuet.nta.nic.in till May 8, 2023.
+The online application correction window for the Common University Entrance Test for postgraduate admissions (CUET-PG) 2023 has opened today, May 12.
+Eligible candidates can make changes to their application forms at cuet.nta.nic.in till May 13, 2023.

-The CUET PG 2023 exam will be conducted from June 5 to 12.
-The exam is being conducted for admission to Postgraduate Programmes in Central and other participating Universities / Institutions / Organizations / Autonomous Colleges.
+The CUET PG 2023 entrance exam will be held for a duration of 2 hours.
+The date and time will be announced later on the official website.
+The exam will be conducted for candidates seeking admission to Postgraduate Programmes in Central and other participating Universities / Institutions / Organizations / Autonomous Colleges.

 - Visit the official website cuet.nta.nic.in